A Primer on Deep Learning for Causal Inference: Deep Learning Fundamentals

 Along with the architecture, the loss function of a neural network is the primary means for the analyst to dictate what types of representations a neural network learns and what types of outputs it produces.
 In multi-task learning settings, we denote joint loss functions for an entire network as a weighted sum of the losses for substituent tasks and modules.
 These specific losses are weighted by hyperparameters.
 For example, we might weight the joint loss for a network that predicts outcomes and propensity scores as:

-where $\hat{\pi}(X,T)$ is the predicted propensity score, $\lambda$ is a hyperparameter and MSE and BCE stand for mean squared error and binary cross entropy (i.e., log loss), common losses for regression and binary classification respectively. \end{TCBBox}
+where $h(X,T)$ is the predicted potential outcome, $\pi(X,T)$ is the predicted propensity score, $\lambda$ is a hyperparameter and MSE and BCE stand for mean squared error and binary cross entropy (i.e., log loss), common losses for regression and binary classification respectively (Box \ref{Box:Notation}). \end{TCBBox}

-Neural networks are trained to predict their outcomes by optimizing a \textbf{loss function} (also called objective or cost function).
-During training, error in the loss function is distributed proportionally (i.e. \textbf{backpropagated}) to weight parameters in previous layers in the network.
-An optimizer, such as the stochastic gradient descent algorithm or the currently popular ADAM algorithm \citep{Kingma2014AdamAM}, then moves the parameters in the opposite direction of this error gradient.
+Neural networks are trained to predict their outcomes by optimizing a \textbf{loss function} (also called an objective or cost function).
+During training, the \textbf{backpropagation} algorithm uses calculus's chain rule to assign portions of the total error in the loss function to each neuron in the network.
+An optimizer, such as the stochastic gradient descent algorithm or the currently popular ADAM algorithm \citep{Kingma2014AdamAM}, then moves each parameter in the opposite direction of this error gradient.
 Neural networks first rose to popularity in the 1980s but fell out of favor compared to other machine learning model families (e.g., support vector machines) due to their expense of training.
-By the late 2000s, the improvements to backpropagation, advances in graphical processing units (i.e., graphic cards), and access to larger datasets, collectively enabled a deep learning revolution where ANNs began to significantly outperform other model families.
+By the late 2000s, improvements to backpropagation, advances in computing power (i.e., graphic cards), and access to larger datasets collectively enabled a deep learning revolution where ANNs began to significantly outperform other model families.
 Today, deep learning is the hegemonic machine learning approach in industries and fields other than social science.
-For further discussion on how deep learning models are trained and regularized in a supervised machine learning framework, see Box \ref{box:Training}.